crossplane/crossplane/design/design-doc-aggregate-resources.md

     name: eabce854-0cd7-11ea-8d71-362b9e155667
 ```

-The purpose of these new resources, as their names imply, is to _aggregate_
+The purpose of these new resource kinds, as their names imply, is to _aggregate_
 resource classes and managed resources, enabling transitive one-to-many
 resource-claim-to-resource-class and resource-claim-to-managed-resource
 relationships.
 Both new kinds use an _aggregation rule_, like an [RBAC